PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-S3.md

 ### Unable to connect to the ESP32-S3.

-If you are unable to connect to the ESP32 in step 42 it means the ESP32-S3 either isn't booting up properly, or it isn't properly flashed.
+If you are unable to connect to the ESP32 in step 2 it means the ESP32-S3 either isn't booting up properly, or it isn't properly flashed.
 You may also try disconnecting and reconnecting the ESP32-S3 device.
 If this still fails, review step 1 above and ensure that you flashed the firmware properly onto the device.

+### Keyboard controls don't work.

+If you find that you're unable to get any button presses to show up on the Switch (keyboard controls don't work and programs aren't doing anything), it's likely that the ESP32-S3 is not connected to the Switch.

+There can be many causes of this:
+1. You're inside a game that only allows one controller and the ESP32-S3 is not the primary controller because there's another controller connected to it.
+In this case, disconnect that other controller.
+2. The Switch is bugged out and won't accept any wired controller.
+Try redocking your Switch, entering/exiting sleep mode, or rebooting it completely.

 <hr>